 Dear Tully, I would like to congratulate you on your book "Working Sheep Dogs" as I found it most educational and informative and wish you every success in improving the standard of the sheep dog.
 These books and DVD's that you are providing can only help educate people who don't have the experience or knowledge to know what a good dog is.
 Wishing you every success in your aim to improve the standard of the dogs and their owners.

-Overview: In this free video (aimed at newer handlers), I discuss the various considerations in deciding the best age to start training your sheepdog pup on sheep.
+Overview: In this video (aimed at newer handlers), I discuss the various considerations in deciding the best age to start training your sheepdog pup on sheep.

 Starting the pup at the right time can help training go as smoothly as possible.